-Since calculating Cu eq. requires inputting market prices, it is subject to fluctuation, like revenue.
-However, Cu eq. is less volatile than underlying commodity prices, because of covariation between the price of copper and the price of other commodities.
+Since calculating Cu Eq requires inputting market prices, it is subject to fluctuation, like revenue.
+However, Cu Eq is less volatile than underlying commodity prices, because of covariation between the price of copper and the price of other commodities.
 To further reduce volatility, we use average price data.
 Table 2 shows an average over three years for illustrative purposes.
-The current assessments use 11-year rolling averages where consistent price data is available, and an average based on the maximum length of consistent data otherwise.
+The current assessments use 10-year rolling averages where consistent price data are available, and an average based on the maximum length of consistent data otherwise.

-We estimate the historical and future Cu Eq. volumes of all mining relevant commodities for the benchmark denominator (see Section 4.4 for further details), as well as in individual company assessments.
-Price data is taken from two broad groups of sources: global commodity price indices [11-15], and individual company reported realised prices.
-We use average price indices for the benchmark denominator construction.
-Company reported prices, are used during bottom-up estimation of individual company's total production in Cu Eq which may better reflect the grade of commodity that the company produces.
+We estimate the historical and future Cu Eq volumes of all mining-relevant commodities for the benchmark denominator (see Section 4.4 for further details), as well as in individual company assessments.
+Price data are taken from two broad groups of sources: global commodity price indices [11-15], and individual company reported realised prices.
+We use average price indices to construct the benchmark denominator, but to estimate individual companies' total production in Cu Eq we use company-reported realised prices, as they likely better reflect the grade of commodity that the company produces.

-We believe this Cu Eq. metric is relatively well understood in the mining sector.
+We believe this Cu Eq metric is relatively well understood in the mining sector.
 Metal equivalent calculations are often used by mining companies and analysts to compare commodities of different value and where production has different grades or contains multiple metals.

 4.4.
-Estimating and forecasting a global Cu Eq. benchmark
+Estimating and forecasting a global Cu Eq benchmark

-Determining the alignment of diversified mining companies with the Paris Agreement goals requires constructing global benchmarks from this Cu Eq. denominator.
+Determining the alignment of diversified mining companies with the Paris Agreement goals requires constructing global benchmarks from this Cu Eq denominator.
 We do this in a bottom-up fashion, aggregating data from individual products to estimate global Cu Eq.

-We use IEA data to estimate global hydrocarbon energy production (coal, segmented by type, plus crude oil and natural gas).
+We use IEA data to estimate global hydrocarbon energy production (coal, segmented by type, plus crude oil, and natural gas).
 We also use IEA scenario data to estimate global primary aluminium and steel production (with iron ore production converted from steel production using a ratio of 1.4 tonnes of iron ore to 1 tonne of steel [16]).
+The IEA is also used as the source of production data for copper, nickel, cobalt, and lithium [30].
 Estimates for 18 additional commodities are collated from a variety of sources [17-21].

 We then project future production corresponding to our three benchmark scenarios.
-IEA projections are available for the energy products, aluminium and iron ore.
-Longterm projections of production are generally unavailable for other commodities, so we link production growth for these 18 commodities with real GDP growth projections from the underlying IEA scenarios, to enhance consistency.
+IEA projections are available for the energy products, aluminium, iron ore, copper, nickel, cobalt, and lithium.
+Long-term projections of production are generally unavailable for other commodities, so we link production growth for these 14 commodities with real GDP growth projections from the underlying IEA scenarios, to enhance consistency.